5 talking points ahead of Tottenham v Liverpool

 Tottenham take on Liverpool on Sunday as both sides look to keep pace with Manchester City at the top of the Premier League table.

-Here, Press Association Sport takes a look at five talking points ahead of the clash at Wembley.
+Here, we take a look at five talking points ahead of the clash at Wembley.

 Will Champions League displays deliver a boost?